tchajed/sys-verif-fa25/docs/notes/resource-algebra.md

 ## Algebraic model of separation logic

-We'll actually give a very general model of separation logic where heaps are replaced with "resources".
-I'll start calling the propositions `iProp` so that `hProp` is reserved for the definition with heaps specifically; this is much closer to how Iris actually works, hence `iProp`.
-Abstractly, `iProp` will be a $\operatorname{Res} \to Prop$ where we'll write some rules for what $\operatorname{Res}$ should look like (they will form a _resource algebra_).
-Then concretely we'll pick a particular $\operatorname{Res}$ that gives fractional and persistent permissions.
-The reason to do this in these two steps is that we'll see other examples of resource algebras, and having the generality in place will help you unify the various definitions.
+Let's try to sketch out the ingredients of this generalization.
+Instead of ownership over one location and one value specifically, we'll want ownership to be more flexible.
+Wanting to stay as general as possible, let's say we'll pick a type $A$ and own elements $x : A$, which we'll refer to as resources.
+An $\iProp$ will represent a set of resources $A \to \Prop$; it's a set because separation logic propositions can describe one of several possible worlds, just like before an hProp could be true in zero or several heaps.

+We need a way to represent ownership of one specific resource: we'll write it $\own(x) : \iProp$ for the resource $x : A$.
+The heap model was a special case: the resources were heaplets, and we had special syntax $\ell \mapsto v : \operatorname{hProp}$.
+Now we'd write that as $\own(\{\ell \mapsto v\})$.

+One of the things we need for separation logic is to split and combine resources, to implement the _separation_ in the name of the logic.
+Combining is easier: the assertion $\own(x) \sep \own(y)$ should hold for some resource which combines the two sides.
+We have some arbitrary type $A$, but now we'll assume we can combine two resources in $A$, which we'll write $x \cdot y$ ("x compose y").
+Splitting will essentially be the reverse, where we have $\own(x \cdot y) \entails \own(x) \sep \own(y)$.

+There's still one thing missing, which is that for heaps at least disjointness was somehow relevant to $P \sep Q$.
+The way we'll incorporate this is a bit indirectly: we'll define $\valid x$ ("valid x") to say that some elements are valid, and others are not. $\own(x)$ will only be true for a resource $y$ if $x = y$ _and_ $\valid x$.
+We'll make sure $\own(x) \sep \own(y)$ will only be provable when $\valid(x \cdot y)$, and overlapping heaps do not combine to something valid.

+What we've described is the beginning of a _resource algebra_ $A$: it defines some resources, a way to split and combine them, and a subset of valid ones to define when we're allowed to combine them.

 ::: info Aside on algebra

+We're about to define more formally what a resource algebra is.

 There are many algebraic structures (such as fields, monoids, groups, and vector spaces).
-If you've never seen an algebraic structure, this setup might seem strange to you.
+If you've never seen an algebraic structure, the setup for a resource algebra might seem strange to you.
 The definition of a monoid is simpler to get across, but an RA has more operations and rules than a monoid:

 A monoid is a structure $(M, +)$ with a carrier type $M$ (of elements "in the monoid") and a single operation $(+) : M \to M \to M$ that adds or "composes" two elements.
 The addition operation must be associative; that is $\forall x, y, z.\; (x + y) + z = x + (y + z)$.